 I remember fighting off the unrelenting winds in the Florida Keys in my kayak.
 I remember the sea threatening to capsize my small vessel between every stroke.
 I remember sitting in my boat in the darkness well before dawn, the lights of safety and home well behind me, and the scattered illumination of lightning battering the seas ahead of me.
 I remember giving up on my dream to paddle against the gulf stream across to The Bahamas, instead opting to ride with the towering swells to The Dry Tortugas.
 I’ll never forget that.

-I remember racing down from 13,000 feet on the John Muir Trail, lightning raging on the mountains around us, hale bruising my scalp with every stride, and rain drenching me as temperatures plummeted.
-I remember my teeth shattering shivering as I stood hiding from the hale under a pine tree’s branches, my muscles tensing up, my mind blasting myself for going on these adventures.
+I remember racing down from 13,000 feet on the John Muir Trail, lightning raging on the mountains around us, hail bruising my scalp with every stride, and rain drenching me as temperatures plummeted.
+I remember my teeth chattering, shivering as I stood hiding from the hail under a pine tree’s branches, my muscles tensing up, my mind blasting myself for going on these adventures.

 But I’m safe now.
 I’m surrounded by four walls and a roof and I am thrilled to be here.
 This is a sentiment not too often expressed on this blog but after 26 years I’ve come to realize that I need these moments to recharge the itch to get back out.
 I’m studying for an upcoming pathophysiology exam on Friday and couldn’t be more excited to be inside learning some super cool stuff.

 i love your posts G!
 Keep writing.
 Keep studying!!
 Keep living the life few ever get to…. your post reminds me of the definition of “adventure” that my Dad always loves to quote at the end of every tale–breathless, he says, “adventure is danger…. recollected in tranquility.”
 Oh thhe sweetness of it all.

 Thanks Bekah!
 That’s an awesome quote!
 Perfectly sums up the “type 2” fun of adventures!